KookaS/ml-perf/src/array_programming/broadcasting.md

 # Broadcasting

 We said in the [previous chapter](./operators.md) that arrays must have the same shape to apply element wise operators.
 This is not exactly true.

-If one of the axes is exactly `1`, this axis will be replicated along the corresponding axis on the other array.
+1. If one of the axes is exactly `1`, this axis will be replicated along the corresponding axis on the other array.
+    - This means that we can add `[4, 2] + [1, 2]`
+2. If one array has less dimension than the other, `NumPy` will read both shapes right to left as long as the dimensions match, or if one of them is 1.
+Then it will virtually add `1` sized dimension to the smaller array.
+    - This means that we can add `[32, 64, 64] + [64, 64]`
+    - We can add any scalar to any array
+    - We cannot implicitly add `[4, 2] + [4,]`, we need to first add a dimension ourselves `[4, 2] + [4,][:, None]`

 The replication is only logical and does not actually materialize into a larger allocation.
 Note that a 1-sized axis is completely free in memory.

 We can add new axes of size one by slicing the array with an extra `None` or `np.newaxis` at the required position.
 We can also simply call `arr.reshape(newshape)`.